jhauberg/dledger/MANUAL.md

 2019/03/16 ABC
   $ 1

-2019/06/01 ABC (0)  # dividend was eliminated indefinitely
+2019/06/01 ABC (0)  # dividend was suspended indefinitely
 ```

 It is good practice for your future self to leave a note as to why this line exists.